lorth001/data-structures-in-c/singly_linked_list/README.md

 # Singly Linked List

-A little program that builds singly linked lists and performs the following operations on them:
+A program that builds singly linked lists and performs the following operations on them:

 | Operation| Time Complexity |
 |--|--|